 This is why it is crucial to take a break from nails polish once in a while.
 You won’t be able to get an overall picture of the state of your nail health if your nail bed is covered all of the time.

-Foods that promote health nail growth
+Foods that promote healthy nail growth

 A large proportion of our nails are made up of keratin.
 These are layers of protein that protect the tissue, hence consuming a sufficient level of protein in your diet can help promote regular growth.
 Sources of protein can be found in fish, seafood, eggs, yoghurt, chicken and turkey.
-If you are dairy intolerant, soya protein foods like tofu are also great option.
+If you are dairy intolerant, soya protein foods like tofu are also a great option.

 When the body does not absorb enough iron, our nails become brittle and weak hence more likely to split easily.
 In addition to a lack of iron in the diet, weak nails are also caused by exposure to chemicals and heavy use of water around the nails (hence why wearing gloves when washing the dishes is key!).
-Iron can be found in leafy greens such a spinach and kale, beans, lentils, whole-grain breads and nuts
+Iron can be found in leafy greens such as spinach and kale, beans, lentils, whole-grain bread and nuts

 This helps the body produce collagen (the main structural protein found in the skin) which strengthens the skin, bones and blood vessel walls.
 It also increases iron absorption from foods which is another key nutrient that is essential for your nails.
 Vitamin C can be found in bell peppers, kale, kiwis, mango, tomatoes and orange juice.